ivardesign/viva-la-vue-workshop/README.md

 + Notice that the `<h1>` is within a `<div>` this is critical.
 We always need ONE parent `<div>` in each of our `.vue` files.

+## Concept: Overview of the Browser

+#### The Browser’s abilities can be broken down in 3 concepts...

++ **HTML**: Text, Organized like a Newspaper.
+(Hyper-Text Markup Language)
+  + We think of each HTML page as a “document.”
+Much like a Newspaper, text can be organized into different sections like “header” “article” or “aside” (and many more).
+Because we are linking these pages together, we also use “links” and “buttons.”

++ **CSS**: Style.
+(Cascading Style Sheets)
+  + Used to define the styles for your page and how they will appear.
+It controls the presentation of your site through position, layout, colors, size, font, et cetera.
+CSS allows us to style individual elements and/or all the elements at once for our entire web-application.

++ **Javascript**: Behavior
+  + Javascript is the way we create interactive behavior, to engage with the User.
+For example, we can make a website that has a *Popup.*  Javascript gives us the ability to do programming in the browser.

+Normally, HTML, CSS and Javascript are all written in separate files.
+Vue.js makes our lives easier, by allowing us to sprinkle in little bits of Javascript in our HTML code, so it is clear how they are working together.